gsa logo

 No. From the payment summary page you will be able to make a payment for a given reporting period for that Contract.
 At this time, you cannot make payments for multiple contracts at a time or multiple reporting periods at a time.

-26- If I over-pay my fee, will I be able to leave the money on the books and roll-it to next month?
+23- If I overpay my fee, will I be able to leave the money on the books and roll-it to next month?

 In FAS SRP you will not be allowed to modify your fee due or change the amount paid.
 However, if you have fee overage for other reasons, FAS SRP will roll-it to the next month.

-27- What if I do not want to roll over-payment to next month; what is process for a refund?
+24- What if I do not want to roll an overpayment to the next month; what is the process for a refund?

-If you want to request a refund of the overage, you should contact the Contracting officer to initiate a refund process.
+If you want to request a refund of the overage, you should contact the Administrative Contracting Officer / Contracting Officer to initiate a refund process.

 All IFF payments are due quarterly (CAF payments are due monthly) and have to be paid on time.
 Payments not made on time will be revised to “Past Due” status and might reflect on the Contractors performance record.

-You can make payments through Pay.gov using four different methods: ACH, Plastic Card, Dwolla and PayPal.
+You can make payments through Pay.gov using four different methods: ACH, Plastic Card, Debit Card, and PayPal.
 The payment limitations are as follows (More detailed information is available on Pay.gov);

 ACH - The payment amount cannot exceed $99,999,999.99 per transaction.